NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 Changelog:-
 > 15 February 2023
 Much needed improvements were made.
+Sorry for the fucked layout.
+I'll try to fix it (soon)

 > 20 November 2022
 The blind build is back, except it is now more raw and messed up.